thenithinbalaji/September-Assistant/README.md

 <h1 align = "center">September - Windows Assistant</h1>

 September is an open-source Windows personal assistant built-in python.
-Read [SETUP.md](SETUP.md) for additional information on setting up the application.
+Read [How to Setup?](setup-instructions/README.md) for additional information on setting up the application.

 ## 🔮 Features